-Experimental conditions to examine the effects of temperature, salinity and food supply on the asexual reproduction of Aurelia coerulea and A. relicta polyps
+Experimental conditions to examine the effects of temperature, salinity and food supply on the asexual reproduction of Aurelia coerulea and A. relicta polyps.

 Three-way ANOVAs were performed on the observations.
 Data for the A. coerulea polyp group were first analysed on their own and then merged with the A. relicta polyp group in order to compare results between species.
 All counted values were square root transformed and tested for the normality of the data (Shapiro-Wilk test) and the homogeneity of variance (Bartlett test).
 When these assumptions were not satisfied, additional non-parametric tests were carried out (Kruskal-Wallis) in order to allow the use of the ANOVAs results.
 When significant interactions were found between factors, two-way and one-way ANOVAs were carried out and implemented with interaction plots to verify whether the effect produced by a factor on the quantitative variable was due to interaction with another factor.
 All these tests were carried out using R-statistics 2.14.1.